 Our treatment plans are tailored to the individual patient’s needs and comfort.
 If we determine joint adjustments would benefit the patient than we will recommend it as part of the treatment plan.
 If adjustments are contraindicated or if they make the patient uncomfortable we will use other effective techniques such joint mobilizations, stretching or exercises instead.

 Chiropractic care is one of the safest treatment options for back and neck pain.
 Every patient will be provided an informed consent process during which they can learn about the risks and benefits and ask specific questions.

 Chiropractic treatments help with pain relief.
 Some things may become less painful over time if you leave them alone; on the other hand, the pain and the condition may get worse.
 Treatment will usually increase the speed of healing and reduced the risk of future recurrences.
-It is always good to get checked by one of our doctors or therapists to determine the cause of your discomfort and the appropriate course of action whether it be active care in the clinic or home care that you can do on your own
+It is always recommended to get checked by one of our doctors or therapists to determine the cause of your discomfort and the appropriate course of action whether it be active care in the clinic or home care that you can do on your own

 At any given time about 15-20% of the population see a chiropractor.

 For spinal assessments, you may be asked to wear an open-back patient gown along with pants/shorts.
 Men may simply remove their shirts if they wish.